Prostitution in Saudi Arabia: Sex trafficking

 Saudi Arabia is a destination country for women subjected to forced prostitution.
+The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Saudi Arabia as a 'Tier 2 Watch List' country.
+The classification means the country does not fully meet the minimum standards for elimination of trafficking."

 Saudi Arabia is one of the largest consumers of domestic workers.
 Around 30% of Saudi's population of 27.3 million are immigrants from other countries.
 The Law requires that all of the expatriates in Saudi Arabia should have an employment contract while they are in the country.
 But with some unfair work practices such as sexual harassment, extreme working conditions, and other human rights violations, many try to escape their employers.
 Runaways are often kidnapped and forced into prostitution.
 E-commerce sites are being used for buying and selling maids online.
+The Human Rights Foundation has pointed out that foreign workers are often subjected to sex violence, mainly when married to locals.

 In 2013, the government did not report any prosecutions or convictions of alleged human traffickers.
 In 2017, although there were 177 trafficking cases prosecuted, none were for sex trafficking.

-The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Saudi Arabia as a 'Tier 2 Watch List' country.